ljunggren/boozang-docs/README.md

 An icon that indicates the action type.
 The different action types are **Validate Result**, **Mouse Event**, **Keyboard Event**, **Extract data**, **Javascript**, **Comment**, **Refresh Window**, **Plug Test**, and **Visit Links**.

 *Tip: Clicking the action icon toggles breakpoints.
 Test execution is temporarily stopped at breakpoints, allowing for troubleshooting of tests.
-To resume playing the test, simply click the play button.*
+To resume playing the test, click the play button.*

 **Action description**